Continued from Part 1

 After fleeing the knife-wielder, she reported the incident to the police.
 But when she reported it to the postal inspector, she was told nothing could be done about the knife threat because the incident did not occur on the job.
 In fact, nothing was done about anything.
 Even after she returned to work, she continued to be harassed by her supervisors Jeanette Michaels and Mary Edwards, “for any little thing (my seating stool was not in the proper groove or I was too long in the rest room).
 Michaels and Edwards would come past my station with remarks like ‘We’ve got the right one, baby,’ or ‘There’s always a next time’ and ‘If she has any sense, she would resign before she gets fired, because the next time it’ll stick.’”

-Had the emphasis that’s given to sexual harassment been given also to this common but non-sexual harassment – which usually afflicts men – Thompson might have been able to forestall the hostile work environment she was forced to endure.
+Had the emphasis that’s given to sexual harassment been given also to this common but non-sexual harassment – which afflicts at least as many men – Thompson might have been able to forestall the hostile work environment she was forced to endure.
 Moreover, we might not automatically picture harassers as male.

 By emphasizing gender or sex, we also pay little or no attention to the harassment and humiliation of children by adults.